MicrosoftDocs/azure-aks-docs/articles/aks/deploy-mongodb-cluster.md

 ## Install the Percona Operator and CRDS

 The Percona Operator is typically distributed as a Kubernetes `Deployment` or `Operator`.
 You can deploy it using a `kubectl apply -f` command with a manifest file.
-You can find the latest manifests in the [Percona GitHub repository](https://github.com/percona/percona-server-mongodb-operator) or [official documentation](https://docs.percona.com/percona-operator-for-mongodb/aks.html).
+You can find the latest manifests in the [Percona GitHub repository](https://github.com/percona/percona-server-mongodb-operator) or the [official documentation](https://docs.percona.com/percona-operator-for-mongodb/aks.html).

 ```bash
 #Deploy the Operator and crds